RickSoleni/ricksoleni/README.md

 - 😄 Pronoums: Ele/Dele - He/Him

-- 🥋 Karate-do Athlete (Yellow Belt).
+- 🥋 Karate-do Athlete (Red Belt).
 Oss!

 - ⚡ Fun fact: The Better Lillia of the World 🌸 (To confirm)